*This post may contain affiliate links. Please see my disclosure for more details!*

 - This recipe will last for 3 days once made

-- I used Progel Pink Food Colouring to get a lovely pink colour, and some strawberry coulis.
+- I used Colourmill pink food colouring to get a lovely pink colour, and some strawberry coulis.
 You can use any red berry coulis if you don't want to make it yourself!
 It's very important to use GOOD QUALITY food colouring, and not cheap supermarket stuff.

 - You can make a smaller version (two layer) if you like, but obviously you might have to make the sponges swirled in colour if there are only two.
 Use two thirds of the ingredients and: